ThibautBENEFICE/VLG/README.md

 #### Warning

-This program only computes the eccentricity of the largest WCC and the nodes may be reindexed.
+This program only computes the eccentricity of the largest WCC.